 Can we put a figure on that cost?
 If we look at voting in the part of the country with the highest Jewish population, we find that two percent more Jews in a constituency implies a roughly one percent smaller rise in Labour’s vote share.

-Literally thousands of Labour members have had to be suspended or expelled for making or circulating antisemitic remarks, (see AntiNazisUnited for documentary evidence), with organisations such as Labour Against Antisemitism and the Jewish Labour Movement often seeming to face insurmountable odds in their effort to fight the problem from within.
+Literally thousands of Labour members have been reported for making or circulating antisemitic remarks, (see AntiNazisUnited for documentary evidence of the problem), with organisations such as Labour Against Antisemitism and the Jewish Labour Movement often seeming to face insurmountable odds in their effort to fight the problem from within.
 This seems paradoxical, because popular discourse associates all forms of racism with the political right, but, as recent work by Dave Rich and David Hirsh shows, there is a structural relationship between contemporary antisemitism and the self-identified ‘Left’, which Matt Bolton has argued to share a ‘”personalised” critique of capitalism’ centred around conspiracy theories and encouraged by Corbyn’s particular brand of populist rhetoric.
 Corbyn’s former media and strategy adviser, Harry Fletcher, has written as follows:

 What angered me most was [the leadership team’s] inability to understand why [it is] seen as antisemitic.
 Jeremy believes he is completely unprejudiced.
 He would never be hostile to someone in the street.
 But he is, if you like, antisemitic along the institutionalised lines of the Metropolitan police when they messed up the Stephen Lawrence investigation.